natgo/wt-wiki-scraper/wikitext-transpiled/helicopter/Mi-24P%20(Germany).md

 '''Tactics:'''

-Let's get this out of the way first - helicopter rush tactic '''is a gamble''', since it can lead to either great success (destroying several tanks from the enemy team for the price of one helicopter) or catastrophic failure (getting slapped by [[ADATS]] halfway to the combat zone), depending on whenever the enemy team has active AA at the start of the match.
+Let's get this out of the way first - helicopter rush tactic is a gamble, since it can lead to either great success (destroying several tanks from the enemy team for the price of one helicopter) or catastrophic failure (getting slapped by an [[XM1069]] halfway to the combat zone), depending on whenever the enemy team has active AA at the start of the match.

 Thankfully, the ▀Mi-24P, thanks to its ballistic computer, speed, and armour can helicopter rush at the start of the round well.
-Be aware that it is more often than not a one way trip, since opponents will likely spawn dedicated AA after getting killed by rushing helicopter and '''will''' delete you from sky.
+Be aware that it is more often than not a one way trip, since opponents will likely spawn dedicated AA after getting killed by rushing helicopter and will delete you from sky.
 Sometimes, you won't even get a chance to do that - some players anticipate helicopter rushes and start a game in AA vehicles, thus probably shutting down your helicopter even before it can do any damage.

 That being said, when helicopter rushing at the start of the round, you need to approach the battlefield as low as possible, in order to avoid enemy radar and break line of sight by putting terrain, trees and structures between you and the enemy.
 Select heliport spawn closer to the battlefield, and start approaching either spawn or capture point; those have the highest chance of enemies being concentrated there.